stephenmoloney/ex_ovh/README.md

 ## Project Features

-- Cache modules (genservers) running in the background which store frequently accessed authentication information.
+- Config supervised Agent running in the background which stores frequently accessed authentication information.
-- Query modules for making calls to the OVH API.
+- Query modules for making building requests to the [Ovh Api](https://api.ovh.com/).
+- `request` functions to send Queries to the [Ovh Api](https://api.ovh.com/).

 ## Documentation